Vitoria-Gasteiz tram

 The Vitoria-Gasteiz tram (Gasteizko tranbia, Tranvía de Vitoria) is a tram system in Vitoria-Gasteiz, Basque Country, Spain.
 It is operated by Euskotren under the brand Euskotren Tranbia (which also manages the tram system in Bilbao).
 Inaugurated on 23 December 2008, it comprises two lines totaling 11.9 km.

 System

 Station design

 The whole line has twenty-three stations (as of May 2021).
 All tram stops have low platforms, are un-staffed and have automated ticket machines for ticket sales.
 Once bought, the ticket must be validated on the validation machine located next to the ticket machine.
-The floor of the stations are virtually in level with the one of the trams, so this allows wheelchairs, prams, pushchairs and the elderly to board the tram easily with no steps.
+The floors of the stations are virtually level with those of the trams, so this allows wheelchairs, prams, pushchairs and the elderly to board the tram easily with no steps.

 In 2019, due to the introduction of the longer 600 series trams; all stops had their platforms lengthened, with the exception of Parlamento/Legebiltzarra (due to space constrains).
 Therefore, 600 series trams don't open their front and rear doors when stopping there.